enagonius/Duimon-Mega-Bezel/README.md

 **Thanks @drstupid for the method.**
 ___

 **Note!!
 If you are manually installing by downloading a zip and extracting it.
-Make sure to rename the folder from "Duimon-Mega-Bezel-master" to "Duimon-Mega-Bezel".**
+Make sure to rename the extracted folder from "Duimon-Mega-Bezel-master" to "Duimon-Mega-Bezel".**

 For example, the path to my Advanced presets should be...